KaliedaRik/Scrawl-canvas/docs/reference/sc-dom-artefacts.md

 The CSS properties that SC uses are:
 + `boxSizing` - all SC artefact DOM elements need to have this style property set to `border-box` to make calculations easier.
 + `position` - SC needs the DOM elements under its control to have either `relative` or `absolute` positioning.
-+ `perspective`, `perspectiveOrigin` - specific to SC stacks, to set the parameters for the stack's 3d space.
++ `perspective`, `perspectiveOrigin` - specific to Stacks, to set the parameters for the Stack's 3d space.
 + `display` - handles DOM element visibility.
 + `height`, `width` - for handling DOM element dimensions.
 + `transformOrigin` - for the artefact object's `handle` attribute (effectively the DOM element's position with respect to its rotation-reflection point)
-+ `transform` - SC controls the DOM element's position in the SC stack, alongside its 3d rotation and scale, using this property; for this reason SC also does what it can to restrict use of the `bottom`, `left`, `right` and `top` CSS properties.
++ `transform` - SC controls the DOM element's position in the Stack, alongside its 3d rotation and scale, using this property; for this reason SC also does what it can to restrict use of the `bottom`, `left`, `right` and `top` CSS properties.
 + `z-index` - to handle the SC artefact's `stampOrder` attribute.

 ### CSS classes